ericjohanson/launchdarkly_takehome/README.md

 Click the demo link or clone/download the repository on your local machine.
 Create a config.js file in api folder inside src folders.
-In config.js file write `export const apiKey = "YOUR_FLIKR_API_KEY";`
+In config.js file write `export const LD = "YOUR_FLIKR_API_KEY";`

 ##### Install dependencies

 These steps are assuming that you are on the older Mac chips(intel) and not the M series of chips.
 To use this project, you will need to have Yarn and NodeJS installed.
 To install node and the package manager, follow the instructions here based on your development environment (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-Once you have installed node-js and npm the next thing you need to install is Yarn(https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).
+Once you have installed node-js and npm, the next thing you need to install is Yarn(https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).

 Once you have installed those two packages, navigate to this directory in your terminal.
 Run the below command